neondatabase/website/content/docs/guides/logical-replication-concepts.md

 isDraft: true
 ---

 Logical replication is one of those most useful features in Postgres.
 Do you need to move your data to a specialized business analytics platform?
 Want to set up an ETL pipeline from your Postgres database to a data warehouse?
 Want to stream data to a change data capture (CDC) ecosystem or an external Postgres database?
-You can do all of these things and more with logical replication.
+You can do all of these things and more.

 With logical replication, you can copy some or all of your data to a different location and continue sending updates from your source database in real-time, allowing you to maintain up-to-date copies of your data in different locations.

 ## What is logical replication?

-Logical Replication in PostgreSQL is a method of replicating data between databases or between your database and other data services or platforms.
+Logical Replication is a method of replicating data between databases or between your database and other data services or platforms.
 It differs from physical replication in that it replicates transactional changes rather than copying the entire database byte-for-byte.
 This approach allows for selective replication, where users can choose specific tables or rows for replication.
-It works by capturing DML operations in the source database and applying these changes to the target, which could be another Postgres data or a data service or platform.
+It works by capturing DML operations in the source database and applying these changes to the target, which could be another Postgres database or a data platform.

 ## Publisher subscriber model

-Postgres logical replication architecture is very simple.
+The Postgres logical replication architecture is very simple.
 It uses a _publisher and subscriber_ model for data replication.
 The primary data source is the _publisher_, and the database or platform receiving the data is the _subscriber_.
 On the initial connection from a subscriber, all the data is copied from the publisher to the subscriber.
 After the initial copy operation, any changes made on the publisher are sent to the subscriber.
 You can read more about this model in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication.html).

 ![Logical replication publisher subscriber archtitecture](/docs/guides/logical_replication_model.png)